Preparing to Develop Your Poster

 Include the title, authors and affiliations on the strip in letters that are at least 1 inch tall (72 points).

 Post a large typed copy of your abstract in the upper left-hand corner.
+(This step may be omitted if this poster is being used at another conference where the abstract is not permitted on the poster.)

 Please limit your oral explanation to the judges to no more than 7 minutes.